For more information on our programs and events, contact Heather Kehoe, Program & Event Coordinator.

 Youth Art Club

-If you’re a middle or high school-aged youth looking to explore your artistic side in a warm and welcoming environment, join us at the Gallery for our free, drop-in Youth Art Club program.
-Bring your own art to work on or make something here while taking in a tour of the current exhibitions.
-Supplies and snacks provided.
+If you’re a middle or high-school-aged youth looking to explore your artistic side in a warm and welcoming environment, join us at the Gallery for our drop-in Youth Art Club program.
+Bring your own art to work on or make something here while also taking in a tour of the current exhibitions.
+Supplies are provided and snacks and refreshments will be available.

 View Event →